 Description Comments Fixed compensation The fixed portion (authorised by the Board of Directors' meeting on 6 March 2024) is determined in reference to the level of responsibilities, experience in the management function and market practice.
 The variable components may reach 40% of total compensation in line with market practice.
-The amount of variable compensation for 2024 will be determined as follows: Quantitative criteria (50%): operational and financial metrics of the Group's performance (relating to the Deputy Managing Director's function: the Group's management capabilities, the company's development, contri- Annual variable compensation butions to implementing the strategy and generating orders related to major upcoming sports events); Qualitative criteria (50%): relating to strategy (60%), the implementation of CSR strategy and the modernisation of tools/processes (20%), and the introduction of new business development models (20%); The assessment of whether these criteria have been met will be submitted. to the Compensation Nominating Committee for approval.
-The Board of Directors reserves the option to grant multi-year variable Variable and exceptional multi-year compensation and/or exceptional compensation that respects the limits compensation and criteria of assessment provided for above and the terms of the Group's compensation compensation policy.
+The amount of variable compensation for 2024 will be determined as follows: - Quantitative criteria (50%): operational and financial metrics of the Group's performance (relating to the Deputy Managing Director's function: the Group's management capabilities, the company's development, contri- Annual variable compensation 1 butions to implementing the strategy and generating orders related to major upcoming sports events); - Qualitative criteria (50%): relating to strategy (60%), the implementation of CSR strategy and the modernisation of tools/processes (20%), and the introduction of new business development models (20%); The assessment of whether these criteria have been met will be submitted to the Compensation Nominating Committee for approval.
+The Board of Directors reserves the option to grant multi-year variable Variable and exceptional multi-year compensation and/or exceptional compensation that respects the limits compensation and criteria of assessment provided for above and the terms of the Group's compensation policy.
 Because Olivier FERRATON is not a Director, he is not included among the Attendance fees beneficiaries of compensation paid to the latter.
-Olivier FERRATON does not benefit from any specific provisions in the Signing and termination of service indemnities event of termination of his function.
-Olivier FERRATON benefits from a supplementary pension plan set up with Allianz and fully financed by GL events amounting to 3.5% of his Supplemental retirement plan compensation, under the same conditions as those applicable to the category of employees in which he is included.
+Signing and termination of service indemnities Olivier FERRATON does not benefit from any specific provisions in the Signing and termination of service indemnities event of termination of his function.
+Olivier FERRATON benefits from a supplementary pension plan set up Supplemental retirement plan with Allianz and fully financed by GL events amounting to 3.5% of his compensation, under the same conditions as those applicable to the category of employees in which he is included.
 Olivier FERRATON benefits from the group personal protection and Group personal protection and healthcare plans healthcare plans in force in the Company under the same conditions as those applicable to the category of employees in which he is included.
 Benefits of all kinds Olivier FERRATON was granted the use of a company car in 2024.
 These benefits were renewed in 2025.
 Stock option awards None.
-Restricted stock awards A maximum of 100,000 restricted shares (actions gratuites) may be granted to Olivier FERRATON, with a vesting period of between 1 and 3 years, with or without a holding period.
+Stock option awards A maximum of 100,000 restricted shares (actions gratuites) may be granted to Olivier FERRATON, with a vesting period of between 1 and 3 Restricted stock awards years, with or without a holding period.
 However, a minimum of 1,000 shares must be held in registered form until the end of his term of office as Deputy Managing Director.
 Compensation of any nature relating to a restriction on exercising a professional activity None.
-Indemnities or amounts payable with respect to agency agreements None.
-Components of compensation contingent on approval by the General Meeting The payment of variable and exceptional components of compensation is subject to approval by the General Meeting of all components of compensation awarded or paid during the previous financial year. g
+Indemnities or amounts payable with respect to None. agency agreements agonoj agroomento - · · · The payment of variable and exceptional components of compensation Components of compensation contingent on approval by the General Meeting The payment of variable and exceptional components of compensation is subject to approval by the General Meeting of all components of compensation awarded or paid during the previous financial year.

-&lt;sup>1 The variable component of the Deputy Managing Director's compensation represents up to 40% of total compensation, in line with prevailing market standards.
+1 The variable component of the Deputy Managing Director's compensation represents up to 40% of total compensation, in line with prevailing market standards.
 The determination of this variable portion for the 2025 financial year involves two distinct categories of criteria: quantitative and qualitative.